pythonwithalex/Spring2015/week4/dictionaries.md

 A dictionary is a data structure that holds {key, value} pairs.
 Other languages refer to this class of data structure as an *associative array* or a *hash map*.

 We say that a Python dictionary 'maps' keys to values.
-In other words, you look up a key in a dictionary like this:
+In other words, you perform *dictionary lookup* like this:

 ````python
 ball['weight']